equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	**Example: Using GEN_KW to estimate fault transmissibility multipliers**

 	Previously ERT supported a datatype MULTFLT for estimating fault transmissibility multipliers.
-This has now been depreceated, as the functionality can be easily achieved with the help of GEN_KW.
+This has now been deprecated, as the functionality can be easily achieved with the help of GEN_KW.
 In the ERT config file: